amkimian/datahub_js/docs/ElementApi.md

 var release = "release_example"; // String | The id of the release this element belongs to

+var body = new MimirDataHubApi.DataElement(); // DataElement | Element object that defines the element in a data set

 var opts = {
-  'apiKey': "apiKey_example", // String | The user api key
+  'apiKey': "apiKey_example" // String | The user api key
-  'body': new MimirDataHubApi.DataElement() // DataElement | Element object that defines the element in a data set };
+};

 var callback = function(error, data, response) {